ShawnBeasleyOTRS/doc-installation/content/updating.rst

 Step 6: Restart your Services
 -----------------------------

-OTRS 7 comes with an own built-in web server that is used behind apache as a reverse proxy (or any other reverse proxy server).
-For major updates from OTRS 6, the apache configuration must be updated with the new version in ``/opt/otrs/scripts/apache2-httpd.include.conf``, if it was copied and not just linked.
+OTRS 7 comes with an own built-in web server that is used behind Apache as a reverse proxy (or any other reverse proxy server).
+For major update from OTRS 6, the Apache configuration must be updated with the new version in ``/opt/otrs/scripts/apache2-httpd.include.conf``, if it was copied and not just linked.

 Please also note that while ``mod_perl`` is no longer needed, other Apache modules are required now: ``proxy_module``, ``proxy_http_module`` and ``proxy_wstunnel_module``.

 After that, the services can be restarted.
 This will depend on your service configuration, here is an example: